shivang-arora/Gate_qbm/README.md

 # QBMQSP

-The implementation of a gate model based quantum Boltzmann machine based on quantum signal processing for anamaly detection dataset.
+The implementation of a gate model based quantum Boltzmann machine based on quantum signal processing for anomaly detection dataset.

 ## Description